 We currently live off the grid.
 We have a lot of work going on at our house.
 We bought this little place for $60,000, cold cash, for sale by owner, no realtors involved.
 Rich was a former home inspector so we saved money there, too.
 Our biggest expense is re-doing the cinder block foundation which caved-in some time ago, probably from rough winters of freezing and thawing, or spring floods.

-Rich has jacked the house up a bit, eased the weight of the it onto cribbing and a couple of steel beams we borrowed from a friend of a friend, and we’re ready for another friend of a friend to pour a cement foundation tomorrow.
+Rich has jacked the house, eased the weight of it onto cribbing and a couple of steel beams we borrowed from a friend of a friend, and we’re ready for another friend of a friend to pour a cement foundation tomorrow.

 For now I manage without Wifi at the house.
 I find my Internet connections in various places.
 The town center of Wilmington has free access.
 Sometimes I just park on the street in front of the town hall, roll down the car windows, quickly check email, and scan the New York Times headlines to see if I’m missing anything important.
 This summer there’s a lot of important and disturbing news.
 It is one of those times in our nation’s history when the center isn’t holding.

 I was a couple of days late on the news out of Baton Rouge and Minnesota, two more black men killed by police officers, but I was in Rhode Island visiting my mother at the new nursing home she has been moved to when the shooting in Dallas occurred.
 I was staying at a friend’s house and we caught the news as it was breaking.